About Normal Sport

 Business Ops

-David is a sales pro with a knack for building businesses from scratch.
-He helped grow his last company from just 1 to 70 employees and over $10 million in revenue.
-An Atlanta Braves superfan and a golf addict, his quotes regularly pop up in 'The Infirmary' section of the newsletter.
-As a self proclaimed golf and baseball purist, he believes that batting helmets are pointless and golf equipment should be rolled back to hickory shafts and gutta-percha balls.
-David lives in Arkansas with his wife and daughter.
+I am a sales pro with a knack for building businesses from scratch.
+I helped grow my last company from just 1 to 70 employees and over $10 million in revenue.
+I’m also an Atlanta Braves superfan and a golf addict, and my quotes – for better or worse – regularly pop up in 'The Infirmary' section of the newsletter.
+As a self proclaimed golf and baseball purist, I believe that batting helmets are pointless and golf equipment should be rolled back to hickory shafts and gutta-percha balls.
+I live in Arkansas with my wife and daughter.

 Profile image of David Hill